-In considering a method for tracking inputs from supporting organisations, the true value of the outputs produced and outcomes achieved by organisations in the execution of supporting activities is perhaps impossible to determine2.
+In considering a method for tracking inputs from supporting organisations, the true value of the outputs produced and outcomes achieved by organisations in the execution of supporting activities is perhaps impossible to determine.
 This would require information about the time spent by staff of partner organisations on project activities, level of technical and administrative support provided, and some estimate of the value of the partners own network of supporting organisations that contributed to the successful of tasks.
 It is suggested by the Regional Project Co-ordinating Unit that, as this type of co-financing is included in individual project budgets against on-the-ground activities and deliverables, successful completion of the identified tasks and production of outputs should deem the co-financing commitment to have been met or "realised".

 Such an approach will require effective in-country communication between Project Management Units and the in-country staff or focal points for the projects and programmes of supporting and partner organisations.
-This will be necessary for the timely reporting of information regarding the conduct and completion of supporting/complementary activities in quarterly demonstration project progress reports.
-This information once received by the Regional Project Co-ordinating Unit will be compiled in a regional database, analysed, and presented to annual meetings of the Regional Project Steering Committee.
+This will be necessary for the timely reporting of information regarding the conduct and completion of supporting/complementary activities in guarterly demonstration project progress reports.